fwhigh/fwhigh.github.io/_drafts/2021-06-02-shiny-server-on-aws-elastic-beanstalk.markdown

 ```

 Then push the image to ECR.
-Follow the instructions on ECR web site to on how to authenticate and push,
+Follow the instructions on ECR web site on how to authenticate and push,
 but here's what it looked like
 at the time of writing.
 You're logging into AWS,